Shank vs. Upper Leg (Beef Round/Lamb Short Leg): What’s the Difference in a Centerpiece Roast?

 Because the shank component contains more fat and rich connective tissue, a single serving will carry more calories.
 Alternatively, the upper leg portion is significantly leaner, making it the better option if you are counting calories or looking for a protein-dense, low-fat meal.

 A Note on Sodium: If you are buying a pre-cured roast or choosing to wet-cure your beef/lamb at home to achieve that classic deli flavor, be mindful of sodium.
 The curing process leaves the meat with high salt content.
-(Note: If curing at home, strictly follow safety guidelines and use exactly 1 level teaspoon of pink curing salt (Prague Powder #1) per 5 lbs of meat to prevent harmful bacteria).
+(Note: If curing at home, don’t use volumetric measurements like teaspoons for pink curing salt (Prague Powder #1), it can be inaccurate.
+Instead, use a high-precision digital scale.
+For wet brines, you must calculate the active nitrites based on the combined weight of both the meat and the water to ensure you safely prevent harmful bacteria.)

 Serving sizes